julmajustus/dwl-deep-dive/README.md

 # Configuration

    dwl is configured by modifying its configuration header directly.
 Here’s how to get started:

-## General Configuration Procedure
+### General Configuration

 1. - **Locate the Configuration File:**